bguplp/Armadillo2-Docker/README.md

 4. [gazebo models](https://github.com/robotican/gazebo_models.git).
 5. [armadillo navigation upgrade](https://github.com/bguplp/armadillo_navigation_upgrade)

-**Note** that repositories 1,2 are private, in order to use `git clone` command you need to connect through an ssh connection.
+**Note** that repositories 1,2 are private, in order to use `git clone` command you need to connect through an SSH connection.

 You can clone the repositories with
 ```bash